30 Simple Ways to Be Prepared for a Blizzard

 11. Maintain Your Vehicles

 Make sure your vehicle is in good working condition before the storm hits.
-This means checking the tires, brakes, and windshield wipers, and making sure you have enough windshield washer fluid.
-It’s also a good idea to keep a winter weather kit in your car that’s similar to the list I provided above for your home.
+This means checking the tires, brakes, and windshield wipers and ensuring you have enough washer fluid.
+It’s also a good idea to keep a winter weather kit in your car, similar to the list I provided above for your home.

-Be certain that your car or truck has the proper level of antifreeze in the radiator.
-Nothing worse than having extensive engine damage because you didn’t check the temperature range your car’s cooling fluids have.
-Over time, the antifreeze concentration can diminish as you add new water to the system, so have it checked from time to time, just to be sure.
+Ensure your car or truck has the proper antifreeze level in the radiator.
+Nothing is worse than having extensive engine damage because you didn’t check the temperature range of your car’s cooling fluids.
+Over time, the antifreeze concentration can diminish as you add new water to the system, so have it checked occasionally, just to be sure.

 12. Keep Your Gas Tank Full or at Least 1/2 Full

-As mentioned above, keep your gas tank at least half full at all times during the winter.
-This will help to prevent the fuel from freezing up due to moisture condensation.
+As mentioned above, keep your gas tank at least half full during the winter.
+This will help prevent the fuel from freezing due to moisture condensation.
 A full tank is even better.

-This also provides the added confidence that if you need to travel, which isn’t normally suggested in a blizzard, you have enough fuel to get you where you need to go.
+This also provides the added confidence that if you need to travel, which isn’t generally suggested in a blizzard, you have enough fuel to get you where you need to go.

 13. Make A Plan For Evacuation

-Have a plan in place for how you will check on elderly or vulnerable family members, neighbors, and others you care about.
-If they live close enough, consider walkie-talkies since they can be powered by replaceable batteries.
-Do some tests to make sure all needed parties have them tuned to the same channel.
+Have a plan in place for how you will check on older or vulnerable family members, neighbors, and others you care about.
+Consider walkie-talkies if they live close enough since replaceable batteries can power them.
+Do some tests to ensure all needed parties have them tuned to the same channel.

 What to Do During a Blizzard